cmw2/TextToSpeechPOC/README.md

 ## Additional Information
 - **Technologies Used**: ASP.NET Core, Blazor (Server), Azure Open AI, Azure Documnt Intelligence Service, Azure Speech Service

+## Disclaimer
+**This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.
+THIS SAMPLE CODE AND ANY RELATED INFORMATION ARE PROVIDED 'AS IS' WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.**